Club Angels - who we are & what we do:

 This project is a low-cost project.
 The t-shirts need to be printed, and after that everything else is optional.
 Most often teams will have business cards printed on with the logo and job description, as well as a way people may choose to follow up a conversation or faith exploration.
 It may be that the team wishes to give out lollies to staff, moisturiser in the female toilets,and have a stash of hair bobbles, tissues, baby-wipes etc. These are all considerations.

 [Note that in some toilets there are women who sell basic products.
 We wish to support these women so we will not give away that which they are seeking to gain an income from selling].

 You may also wish to have a pull-up banner with logo and contact details which could be placed in the club (with permission of the manager!)

 A web site can be produced for free using Weebly (this web site was created using Weebly).
-1&1 is a good source for cheap domain names - these can then be directed to your Weebly account or purchase a domain through Weebly.
 These days a Facebook page (not a profile) is essential and helps keep your project in the public eye through Status Updates which show on your followers wall.
 People do enjoy following pages as it helps show their support for the organisation.
 Twitter is another good way of sharing information and twitter feeds can appear on your web site ensuring that is kept fresh.
 Your information will be added to the national Club Angels web site.